igorkulman/coding-journal/content/post/2018-02-07-architecting-ios-apps-coordinators.md

 It does not even matter how you create the UI for your view controllers.
 You can create your UI in code, in a XIB file, on the storyboard, the coordinators do not care, as long as you can create an instance of your view controllers in code.

 You can create a whole hierarchy of coordinators if you like, making them as granular as you need.

+{{% img-responsive "/images/coordinators.png" %}}

 Your application may start with an `AppCoordinator`.

 <div data-gist="f5d825e91e3c03ad64c2c19235152e8c" data-file="AppDelegate.swift"></div>